MicrosoftDocs/memdocs/memdocs/intune/user-help/turn-off-battery-optimization-android.md

 *Applies to Company Portal app for Android*

-This article describes how to turn off battery optimization in the Company Portal app for Android.
-Your organization may require you to turn off battery optimization because when it's on it prevents the Company Portal app from running in the background and receiving neccessary updates.
+Your organization may require you to turn battery optimization off.
+On some devices battery optimization prevents the Company Portal app from running in the background and receiving necessary updates.

+To turn off battery optimization in the Company Portal app for Android:

 1. Sign in to the Company Portal app with your work or school account.
 2. Tap **Settings**.